Introduction to Social Security Disability Benefits, Work Incentives, and Employment Support Programs Web Course (Introductory Web Course)

-We offer a web course that provides a basic introduction to the Social Security disability benefit programs (SSI and SSDI) and their associated work incentives as an overview of the field of work incentives planning.
+We offer the Introductory Web Course to provide a basic introduction to the Social Security disability benefit programs (SSI and SSDI) and their associated work incentives as an overview of the field of work incentives planning.

 This two-week course consists of six (6) one-hour lessons.
 Each lesson includes a recorded video lecture with slides, supplemental readings and resource tools, as well as interactive activities and knowledge checks.
 There is no set date or time you have to log into the web course.
 It is largely self-directed and self-paced, but you must complete all required coursework by the last day of the course.

-The course is designed to meet the training needs of individuals who want a better understanding of Social Security disability benefits and the basics related to how work affects these benefits but do not require certification.
-Additionally, successful completion of this Introductory Web Course will be required for all staff of community partner agencies and organizations to register for and participate in the CWIC and Community Partner Initial Training and Certification, beginning with the San Diego October 2019 CWIC Initial Training.
+We designed the course to meet the training needs of individuals who want a better understanding of Social Security disability benefits and the basics related to how work affects these benefits but do not require certification.
+Additionally, successful completion of this Introductory Web Course is required for all staff of community partner agencies and organizations to register for and participate in the CWIC and Community Partner Initial Training and Certification.

-The target audience includes several distinct groups, all of whom play an important role in supporting beneficiaries who wish to pursue employment:
+The target audience for the Introductory Web Course includes several distinct groups, all of whom play an important role in supporting beneficiaries who wish to pursue employment:

 - Community partners who provide return-to-work services including staff of ENs, state VR agencies, American Job Centers and other employment service providers;